The SAT College Admissions Exam

 Shorewood does not send test scores.
-When students sign up for the SAT, they may request free test reports be sent to particular colleges.
+When you sign up for the SAT, you may request that free test reports be sent to particular colleges.

-If students wish to see their test scores before sending them, they should take the test early enough to do so.
+If you wish to see their test scores before sending them, take the test early enough to do so.
 This is why we recommend testing during Junior year.

 Come into the Career Center to check out a College Board SAT Prep book.
 These books were donated to us by the EQC, a committee of the Shorewood PTSA.
 You will check the book out just like a library book.
 Please do not write in it and return it in good condition.

 Fewer and fewer schools require the SAT Essay.
-As of 7.14.2018, only 19 colleges, which includes 9 UC schools, require the essay, and that number is expected to drop.
+As of fall 2018, fewer than 15 US colleges, which includes 9 UC schools, require the essay, and that number is expected to drop.
 Consequently, we no longer uniformly recommend that all students pay extra for the essay portion.
-However, if you are taking the free School Day SAT, all students will take the SAT with Essay, so you will have an SAT Essay score from the free administration just in case you need the essay score later.
+Verify policies with the colleges to which you will apply.

 Also see why fewer colleges are requiring the essay, which also means that you need not fret if your essay score seems low compared to your section scores: Pencils Down: Major Colleges Stop Requiring the Essay for Admission Washington Post 7.10.2018.